stackbit-projects/ktapson-website-dade9/content/_index.md

-      interests traverse ecopoetics, laboratory science, feminist technoscience, histories of scientific instrumentation, and avant-garde art and writing associated with practices of research, particularly as they relate to the physical sciences.
+      interests traverse ecopoetics, laboratory science, feminist technoscience, histories of scientific instrumentation, and avant-garde art and writing associated with practices of research, particularly as they relate to the physical and biological sciences.
 These interests are directed toward examining how durational research collaborations can support exchanges between practices of art and science across scales and modalities.
 In my related writing studies and public humanities work, I aim to scaffold critical-collaborative models of collectivity and explore
       community-oriented research from within its practice.